Budget AI stack14 min read

 Drafting and repurposing

-Use one strong writing or reasoning tool to create proposals, landing page copy, client updates, and content derivatives.
+Use one affordable AI writing tool to create proposals, landing page copy, client updates, and content derivatives.

 • One source becomes many outputs